sbaqa/sbaqa/README.md

 ```

 During my free time, I actively contribute to open-source projects on GitHub.
 Due to my significant contributions to DuckDuckGo, I was appointed as a maintainer and community leader with write access to all of DuckDuckGo's repositories.
 I have also made contributions to a variety of other open-source projects and organizations, including Mozilla, Angular, Svelte, Node.JS etc

-I also maintain and contribute to a lot of community open-source projects and libraries.
-Some of the communities includes [Tinkerhub Foundation](https://tinkerhub.org/), [Kites Foundation](https://kitesfoundation.org/), [Mozilla Foundation](https://foundation.mozilla.org/en/), [Patternfly](https://www.patternfly.org/) etc. I strongly believe that the true value of open-source is not just the code, it's the community around it.

-You can read more about me and my open source journey at my website: [https://www.gautamkrishnar.com/](https://www.gautamkrishnar.com/)

-I create most of my open-source projects to solve the challenges I encounter in life, with many more still waiting to be addressed.
-I am embarking on a quest to find solutions for each one, one problem at a time.

 #### Awards and Achievements
 - Won the 1st edition of [GitHub India Open Source Grants](https://github.blog/2021-09-12-recipients-open-source-grants-github-sponsors-india/)